May 16, 2019

 - Christine Leak, APRN, nominated by Paula Weisenberger, MD

-- Kim Roach, Medical Assistant II, nominated by Ajit Gubbi, MD
+- Kim Roach, Medical Assistant II, nominated by Ajit Gubbi, DO

 - Sue Whitman nominated by Kim Roach and Tammie Courtney